ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/deploy-ballerina-on-kubernetes.md

 keywords: ballerina, programming language, cloud, kubernetes, docker, cloud-native
 permalink: /learn/deploy-ballerina-on-kubernetes/
 active: deploy-ballerina-on-kubernetes
-intro: This guide walks you through the steps of writing a simple Ballerina service, dockerizing the application, and deploy it in Kubernetes.
+intro: This guide walks you through writing a simple Ballerina service, building it (to Dockerize), and deploying it.
 redirect_from:
     - /learn/deploying-ballerina-on-kubernetes
     - /learn/deploying-ballerina-on-kubernetes/